How to Handle a Windstorm Insurance Claim

 - Communicate in writing if you can.
 Try to make sure most of your communication is in writing.
 If you have a phone conversation follow it up with an email or a fax.

-- Create detailed list and notes of everything lost or damaged.
+- Create a detailed list and notes of everything lost or damaged.
 Create a list of all damaged property including any personal items.
 Please make sure to include the brand name, model, and as accurate of a description as possible of all claimed items.
 Include everything no matter how small.

 - Document all damages.
 Don’t only photograph the damage, but also make sure every photograph is either time stamped or logged with the date and time it was taken.